Bishal-im/weather/README.md

 - **CSS** – Styling and layout.
 - **JavaScript** – Handles API calls and DOM updates.
 - **OpenWeatherMap API** – Provides weather data.

 ---

-## How to Use

-1. Open `index.html` in a browser.
-2. Enter a city name in the input field.
-3. Click the "Get Weather" button.
-4. The current temperature will appear below the input.

----